DukeBaird/Whiteboard/README.md

 bluebird is a promise library

-mongodb is a database thign.
+mongodb is a database thing.

 once you have it setup, you should be able to run npm start, and the server should start for you.